kmesh-net/kmesh/docs/proposal/layer4_authorization.md

 ### Summary

 This article aims to explain how Kmesh achieves layer 4 authorization functionality in workload mode.
 For an introduction to the authentication features, please refer to:[Kmesh TCP Authorization](https://kmesh.net/en/docs/userguide/tcp_authorization/).
-Currently, kmesh supports two authentication architectures, packet first go through XDP authentication processing, if the type is not supported, the quintuple information is passed to Userspace authentication via a ring buffer, the ultimate goal is to completely handle authentication within XDP.[Userspace authentication](#Userspace-authentication)
+Currently, kmesh supports two authentication architectures, packet first go through XDP authentication processing, if the type is not supported, the quintuple information is passed to Userspace authentication via a ring buffer, the ultimate goal is to completely handle authentication within XDP.

 ### Userspace authentication